expressjs/expressjs.com/en/advanced/healthcheck-graceful-shutdown.md

 ### http-terminator

-[http-terminator](https://github.com/gajus/http-terminator) implements logic for gracefully terminating an express.js server.
+[http-terminator](https://github.com/gajus/http-terminator) implements logic for gracefully terminating an Express server.

 Terminating a HTTP server in Node.js requires keeping track of all open connections and signaling them that the server is shutting down. `http-terminator` implements the logic for tracking all connections and their termination upon a timeout. `http-terminator` also ensures graceful communication of the server intention to shutdown to any clients that are currently receiving response from this server.